Game of Thrones season 8 finale recap: Rising from the ashes

-The Game of Thrones finale is arguably the biggest moment in episodic TV this century, and it's here.
+Sunday's Game of Thrones finale is arguably the biggest moment in episodic TV this century, and it's over.
 After eight years, eight seasons and several dozens of hours, it's over.

 Season 8 has been controversial, and is perhaps encapsulated best by last week's episode, The Bells.
 It ended many of Game of Thrones' longest running and most important plots, including the deaths of Cersei and Jaime Lannister as well as Daenerys Targaryen's descent into Mad Queendom.